- How to train a german shepherd puppy

 Do not take your puppy to a dog park for socialization.
 Dog parks are full of unattended and ill-trained dogs with owners who don’t monitor them sufficiently.
 You run the risk of getting into an altercation with an unsupervised dog and getting blamed for injuries simply because you have a German Shepherd (whether you are at fault or not).
 You also run the risk of your German Shepherd picking up illnesses such as worms or kennel cough from dogs without adequate veterinary care.
 Too many people let their ill-mannered dogs run wild in dog parks while they pay no attention.
 Dog parks are never a good idea.

-Behavior Modification for German Shepherds
+Behavior Modification for German Shepherd Puppy

 The consistent correction of undesirable behavior prevents bad behavior from developing as your dog grows older.
 As discussed earlier, giving a stern No signifies that you don’t like their behavior.
 But you must immediately redirect their attention and reward them for acting correctly.